 (3) A subsidy is to be calculated in accordance with the regulations.

-[Section 130 inserted by No. 56 of 1997 s.
+[Section 130 inserted: No. 56 of 1997 s.
 36.]

 131. Application for subsidy

 (1) Application for a subsidy is to be made in accordance with the regulations.

 (2) If the Director is not satisfied with information provided in an application the Director may, whether before or after paying a subsidy in respect of the application, request the applicant to provide further information in relation to the application.